-1) Onboard Audio Codec Setting (CODEC)

-available on audio model only
+3) Onboard Audio Setting (AUDIO CODEC) on audio model only

 The onboard audio CODEC may be enabled or disabled using all of these jumpers.
-Disable the onboard audio CODEC if you are using a PCI audio card on any of the expansion slots or a primary AMR on the AMR slot (see AMR Slot later in this section).
-If using a PCI audio expansion card, Onboard AC'97 Audio Controller in 4.4.2 I/O Device Configuration must also be disabled.
+Disable the onboard audio CODEC if you are using an ISA or PCI audio card on any of the expansion slots or a primary AMR on the AMR slot (see AMR Slot later in this section).
+If using an ISA or PCI audio expansion card, Onboard AC'97 Audio Controller in 4.4.2 I/O Device Configuration must also be disabled.

-Setting CODEC
+Setting AUDIO CODEC